 When Should I Sow Seeds For a Fall Garden?

-Here is my basic planting schedule for my northern Kentucky location:
+Here is my basic planting schedule for my USDA Zone 6b Kentucky location:

 Mid to late July I plant fall peas and beans, and one last round of summer squash.
 The summer squash is one thing that I do direct seed.

-At the end of July into early August, I plant broccoli and cabbages in yogurt cups.
+End of July into early August I plant broccoli and cabbages in yogurt cups.

 Early August I plant greens (lettuce, onions, spinach, mesclun ) in flats.
 I plant lettuce/greens every two weeks till about October first.

-If you are a flower gardener September is also the time to plant larkspur and poppies in the ground for the following spring.
+September if you are a flower gardener plant larkspur and poppies in the ground for the following spring.